leeliwei930/godspeed-essentials/essentials/README.md

 in [API and Services Credentials](https://console.developers.google.com/apis/credentials) and place the credentials in the GodSpeed Essentials
 Settings Page.

-For production environment, to ensure the API Key security please enable the application restrictions and only bind your OctoberCMS project domain.
+For the production environment, to ensure the API Key security please enable the application restrictions and only bind your OctoberCMS project domain.

 ### Lazyload Image Twig Filter

-Our plugin do provide lazyload twig filter, which generate a small size images either from a file or media library by using image intervention library which can  increase the webpage loading performance on frontend.
+Our plugin does provide lazyload twig filter, which generates a small size image either from a file or media library by using image intervention library which can increase the webpage loading performance on frontend.

 ```twig
 {# For Media #}